owntracks/recorder/README.md

 ## Getting started

-The _recorder_ has, like _ocat_, a daunting number of options, most of which you will not require.
+The Recorder has, like _ocat_, a daunting number of options, most of which you will not require.
 Running either utility with the `-h` or `--help` switch will summarize their meanings.
 You can, for example launch with a specific storage directory, disable the HTTP server, change its port, etc.

 If you require authentication or TLS to connect to your MQTT broker, pay attention to the `$OTR_` environment variables listed in the help.

-Launch the recorder:
+Launch the Recorder:

 ```
 $ ./ot-recorder 'owntracks/#'